 By now, you should know a bit about what Eventbrite is and how it works, as well as a bit about its legitimacy and safety standards.
 Now, how much does Eventbrite cost to use?
 That will be the focus of this lesson.

 Eventbrite is free to sign up for and use.
-It is also free if you wish to attend an event that is free (obviously), or to host an event that does not charge an admission fee.
-If you wish to host an event and charge money for tickets, however, then you will have to pay per-ticket fees in order to use Eventbrite.
+It is also free if you wish to attend an event that has no cost, or to host an event that does not charge an admission fee.
+If you wish to host an event and charge for tickets, however, then you will have to pay per-ticket fees in order to use Eventbrite.

 Note that the prices quoted above are the defaults for U.S.-based events.
 Prices may vary based on the country where the event is held, or if a different payment processor is used (such as PayPal or Authorize.net).
 For a list of fees for the different countries in which Eventbrite is available, see this help article on Eventbrite.